 How do you apply for a Marine Corps summer internship?

-There is no Marine Corps summer internship program, however if you go to Officer Candidate school, during the summer months, you may apply for active duty and be assigned to a Marine Corps base or unit and assume legal duties.
+There is no Marine Corps summer internship program.
+However, if you go to Officer Candidate School during 1L summer, you may apply for active duty and be assigned to a Marine Corps base or unit and assume legal duties for 2L summer.